AIResearchHub/transformergallery/transformer.md

 In the following article, we will traverse this scary picture and try to make it seem like common sense.

+** TALK ABOUT ENCODER DECODER MODEL **

 A slight disclaimer: to understand the transformer, you need to understand self-attention and multi-head attention.
 Knowledge of them will be assumed and used as a base in the following explanations.
-We have an article outlining these attention mechanisms to a satisfactory degree of rigor if you would like to learn about it or if you need to burnish your memory.
+We have an article outlining these attention mechanisms to a sufficient degree of rigor if you would like to learn about it or if you need to burnish your memory.

 ## Positional Encoding
+Before

 ## Encoder